pburtchaell/redux-promise-middleware/README.md

 }
 ```

 The middleware returns a [FSA compliant](https://github.com/acdlite/flux-standard-action) action for both rejected and resolved/fulfilled promises.
 In the case of a rejected promise, an `error` is returned.
+You can access the promise of the action with `payload.promise`.
+This is useful for chaining actions together or using `async...await` within an action creator.

 ## What is the difference between this and other promise middleware?